Presidency of Alberto Fernández: Security policy

 Fernández first appointed anthropologist Sabina Frederic as security minister.
 Frederic positioned herself as a staunch opponent of previous security minister Patricia Bullrich's policies.
 On 24 December 2019, the Ministry of Security published Resolution 1231/19, which reversed many of Bullrich's policies in the Ministry: previous protocols on firearm use by security forces were overturned, and a protocol on the use of taser guns was created.
 In addition, the resolution annulled the programme overseeing offenders in the railway system and the 1149 Protocol, which "allowed security forces to harm the rights of LGBT citizens".

 In April 2020, Frederic stated that the ministry would continue her predecessor's policy of cyber surveillance to measure "social humour"; these statements were widely criticized by social organizations and the Opposition.

 As one of his initial measures in the presidency, Fernández intervened the Federal Intelligence Agency (AFI), redirecting its budget to finance the government's plan against hunger.
 Attorney Cristina Caamaño was designated as interventor of the AFI on 21 December 2019.
 Under Fernández, the agency's powers and reach have been considerably reduced, and its files are undergoing a process of declassification to aid in the investigation of the 1994 AMIA bombing.

 Narcotics

-On 12 November 2020 Fernández signed a decree legalising the self-cultivation and regulating the sales and subsidised access of medical cannabis, expanding upon a 2017 bill that legalised the use and research of the plant and its derivatives.
-In June 2019, during his presidential campaign, he had signaled his intention to legalise marijuana for recreational purposes, but not other types of drugs.
+On 12 November 2020, Fernández signed a decree legalizing the self-cultivation and regulating the sales and subsidized access of medical cannabis, expanding upon a 2017 bill that legalized the use and research of the plant and its derivatives.
+In June 2019, during his presidential campaign, he had signaled his intention to legalize marijuana for recreational purposes, but not other types of drugs.

 In February 2022, a batch of laced cocaine distributed in Puerta 8, a villa miseria in Tres de Febrero, Buenos Aires Province caused up to 23 deaths and dozens of hospitalizations.
 Police analyses concluded the cocaine had been tainted with opioids, resulting in a much higher rate of lethality.
 The Buenos Aires Province government initially warned potential consumers to throw away any cocaine they may have acquired in the 24 hours prior to the first hospitalizations, hoping to reduce casualties.